Repairing Shear Walls with Sheet Metal Blocking

 Unblocked horizontal seam

-Unblocked shear walls are a problem because the unblocked seam interrupt the load path between the foundation bolts and the floor framing.
+Unblocked shear walls are a problem because the unblocked seam interrupts the load path between the foundation bolts and the floor framing.
 This is made clear in APA Research Report 154 page 7.

 Using the information in APA Technical Note N370C we are able to leave the plywood in place and block the shear walls with sheet metal blocking.
-According to the Technical Note the strongest stapled connections can be made with 7/16″ 14 gauge staples.
-These 14 gauge staples and the guns that shoot them are no longer available.
-However, 16 gauge, 7/16″ 16 gauge 3/4″ long staples are available
+According to the Technical Note the strongest stapled connections can be made with 7/16″ 14-gauge staples.
+These 14-gauge staples and the guns that shoot them are no longer available.
+However, 16-gauge 7/16″ and 16-gauge 3/4″ long staples are available

 Sheet Metal Blocking 2 rows 16ga staples